Too Short: Career

 For his next album, Blow the Whistle (2006), Too Short now took advantage of the new hyphy rap music that was emerging out of his original home base in Oakland.
 This saw somewhat of a resurgence for Too Short as it peaked at No. 14 on the Billboard 200, much better than each of his previous three releases.
 However, his subsequent releases, such as 2007's Get Off the Stage, have not been as successful.
 On October 7, 2008, Too Short was honored by VH1 at the fifth annual "Hip-Hop Honors" along with Cypress Hill, De La Soul, Slick Rick and Naughty By Nature.

 In 2009, Too Short recorded for Daz Dillinger, Lil Jon, Soopafly, Scarface and B-Legit.
 In 2011, the rapper was featured on Wiz Khalifa's song "On My Level".
 He also collaborated in Snoop Dogg's 2011 album, Doggumentary in the song "Take U Home" and on the 50 Cent song "First Date".
 In 2012 Too Short along with E-40 released two collaboration albums on the same day titled History: Mob Music and History: Function Music.
 Both charted in the top 100 on the Billboard 200 albums chart.
 Too Short has said the best verse he has ever recorded is a verse for a song on Dr. Dre's Detox called "Man's Best Friend (Pussy)".

 In 2013, it was announced he would collaborate with Lady Gaga on a song "Jewels n' Drugs" for her upcoming album Artpop.
 Also featured on the song are T.I. and Twista.

-In 2015, Too Short was featured on actor Tavion Tate Guice's song "Oakland Brookfield Dance".

-In 2016, Too Short was featured on the song "Cochino" by Argentine-American rapper Dumbfoundead.
-The song is the seventh track off of Dumbfoundead's fifth studio album We Might Die.

 Six years after his last release, Too Short released his 20th album The Pimp Tape on November 9, 2018.
 On December 20, 2019, he released his 21st album The Vault.
 On December 18, 2020, Too Short and E-40 released their collaboration album Ain't Gone Do It and Terms & Conditions.